Skip to main content

 • 49 different chemicals of emerging concern were detected in sediments in the lower Columbia River main stem and several tributaries.
 Endocrine-disrupting compounds (contaminants that block or mimic hormones in the body and cause harm to fish and wildlife) were detected at 22 of 23 sites sampled.

-• A myriad of pharmaceuticals and personal care products were detected in the effluent from wastewater treatment plants discharging to the Columbia River.
+• Myriad pharmaceuticals and personal care products were detected in the effluent from wastewater treatment plants discharging to the Columbia River.

-• CECs including pharmaceuticals and personal care products
+• Contaminants of emerging concern including pharmaceuticals and personal care products

 Cover image for Columbia River Chemcials of Emerging Concern Strategy

-In 2014, the Working Group released its Strategy for Measuring, Documenting and Reducing Chemicals of Emerging Concern which provides an outline for a research and monitoring strategy, and a characterization of the biological impacts of CECs on aquatic and terrestrial wildlife.
+In 2014, the EPA-led Columbia River Toxics Reduction Working Group (now known as the Columbia River Basin Restoration Working Group) released its Strategy for Measuring, Documenting and Reducing Chemicals of Emerging Concern which provides an outline for a research and monitoring strategy, and a characterization of the biological impacts of chemicals of emerging concern on aquatic and terrestrial wildlife.

 Read the report:

-• Columbia River: Strategy for Measuring, Documenting, and Reducing Chemicals of Emerging Concern
+• Columbia River Strategy for Measuring, Documenting and Reducing Chemicals of Emerging Concern (pdf) (3.21 MB, July 2014)

 Contact Us to ask a question, provide feedback, or report a problem.